Tempest99/EmbyComcastComcut/README.md

 Before you start you need to install the comskip and FFmpeg packages from SynoCommunity and any packages that they might require.

-Although this was my first step, I am no longer using the ffmpeg from synocommunity, (checout the path in the comcut file) as it seems Emby has included it in there install
+Although this was my first step, I am no longer using the ffmpeg from synocommunity, (checkout the path in the comcut file) as it seems Emby has included it in their install

 https://synocommunity.com

 https://github.com/SynoCommunity/spksrc/wiki

 https://github.com/SynoCommunity/spksrc/wiki/Comskip

 https://github.com/SynoCommunity/spksrc/wiki/FAQ-FFmpeg